Kuna Tripathy: Political career

 Tripathy is a member of Biju Janata Dal or known as BJD joined in 2016.
 When Tripathy was appointed as chair of Odisha Film Development Corporation by the governing party and as a member of the party, he left the show 'News Fuse'.
-Because the show has been boycotted by BJD and they has been accused the show in the past to be anti-government and pro-BJP.
+Because the show has been boycotted by BJD who had accused the show in the past of being anti-government and pro-BJP.

 Television

 Tripathy made his small screen debut in the year 1995 with the Odia Mega Serial, 'Kahuthile Saribani'.
 Along with that, he has played roles in some popular TV shows like Samparka, Duhita, Sara Akasha, Je Pakhi Ude Jete Dura, Dasi, Rajaniti and Tulasi.

 He worked on the show News Fuse from 2008 until 2018, when he became the host of the satire show Bampha in Nandighosa TV.